rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 1. Cell Phones, Music, Movies & Audiobooks, Audio, and Games & Toys generate the highest order volumes.
 Despite strong order volumes, apart from cell phones, other categories don't generate translate the order volume to revenue.

+These categories would benefit from dynamic SKU planning aligned to demand cycles which would help optimise inventory.

 **Average Order Volume Dynamics**